 A power of attorney must be written, dated, and signed by you in front of a notary public.
 If you want the power to end at a certain time, list the day, month, and year when it ends.

 Important: the power of attorney is effective as soon as it is signed and notarized.
 It gives powers to the attorney in fact right away- not only if you become sick or incapacitated.

-This is a new power of attorney form that must be used after January 1, 2014.
-In this new form, the Attorney in Fact has to sign the form too but doesn’t have to sign in front of a notary.
-The new form has more instructions and warnings about the roles and responsibilities of an Attorney in Fact.
+The power of attorney form was updated in January 1, 2014.
+In the form, the Attorney in Fact has to sign the form but doesn’t have to sign in front of a notary like the old form.
+The current form has more instructions and warnings about the roles and responsibilities of an Attorney in Fact.

 If you did a Power of Attorney form in the past it is still okay.
 You don’t need to do a new one.
 If you are making a Power of Attorney formnow, use the form that is attached to this factsheet.
 Make sure you read the “Important Notice to the Principal” page after the form.
 You need to initial it to show you have read it and keep it as part of the form.

 You must be mentally competent and able to make decisions on your own.
 Mentally competent means that you are “of sound mind.”
 Some people who have a dementia diagnosis or other disability may still be mentally competent even with that diagnosis.
 If there is a question of competence you may want to talk to your doctor or health care provider before signing a power of attorney form.

 If a person is not mentally competent, or incompetent, it is too late to make a power of attorney.
 In that situation, a guardianship or conservatorship may need to be created.

 “Durable” means lasting.
 Normally, if you become mentally incompetent, the power of attorney is not good any more.
 But you can write that you want to continue the power even if you become incompetent.
 Then it is called a durable power of attorney.
 If you say on it “This power of attorney shall not be affected by incapacity of the principal” it would be a durable power of attorney.